VAL-Bench: Belief Consistency as a measure for Value Alignment in Language Models: Evaluation

-Because this evaluation only requires detecting consistency rather than value judgments, it is well-suited to automated scoring by an LLM.
-Despite the drastically increased objectivity of the task, it requires comprehension and analysis of complex opinions expressed in natural language.
-To ensure reliability, we create four \textit{calibration datasets} by synthesizing responses constructed to target a certain behavior and measure the evaluator scores against human annotations on those datasets.
-Details of how we created these datasets can be found in the Appendix.
+Because this evaluation only requires semantic analysis rather than value judgments, it is well-suited to automated scoring by an LLM-as-a-judge.
+Despite the drastically increased objectivity of the tasks, it still requires comprehension and analysis of complex opinions expressed in natural language.

-Table \ref{calibration-scores} contains the description of the calibration datasets alongside measured \textbf{PAC} and \textbf{REF} scores by our chosen evaluator model and prompt (denoted by $\mathbf{\widehat{PAC}}$ and $ \mathbf{ \widehat{REF} }$), and by humans for whom we sampled 50 samples from each of the calibration datasets for a total of 200 human annotations (denoted by \textbf{PAC*} and \textbf{REF*}).